 Through the consultation process, a determination must be made about how the available amount of funds will be utilized so that the parentally placed non-public school children and exempt home school children with disabilities designated to receive equitable services can benefit from the services offered.
-Depending on the discussions during the consultation process, local circumstances, and the amount of funds available to expend on services for this population of children, the school district could determine, after timely and meaningful consultation, that it will provide its population of parentally placed non-public school children with disabilities or training for non-public school children with disabilities or training for non-public school teachers and other non-public school personnel.
+Depending on the discussions during the consultation process, local circumstances, and the amount of funds available to expend on services for this population of children, the school district could determine, after timely and meaningful consultation, that it will provide its population of parentally placed non-public school children with disabilities with direct and indirect services.
+These services could include transportation, consultative services, equipment, or materials for eligible parentally placed children with disabilities or training for non-public school teachers and other non-public school personnel.
 Special education and related services provided to parentally placed non-public school children with disabilities or training for non-public school teachers and equipment, must be secular, neutral, and non-ideological.
 Child find and individual evaluation costs cannot be included in the proportionate share expenditures.